hleblevec/eva-fork/README.md

 }
 @article{Bonazzi2025IJCNN,
-    author    = {Bonazzi, Pietro and Vogt, Christian and Jost, Michael and Qin, Haotong and Khacef, Lyes and Paredes-Valles, Federico and Magno, Michele}, title     = {Fusing Events and Frames with Self-Attention Network for Ball Collision Detection.}, journal = {International Joint Conference on Neural Networks (IJCNN)}, month     = {June},
+    author    = {Bonazzi, Pietro and Vogt, Christian and Jost, Michael and Qin, Haotong and Khacef, Lyes and Paredes-Valles, Federico and Magno, Michele}, title     = {RGB-Event Fusion with Self-Attention for Collision Prediction.}, journal = {International Joint Conference on Neural Networks (IJCNN)}, month     = {June},
     year      = {2025},